Skip to main content

 A high loop trail with some limited vistas, then partly in grassy meadows near Steinke Basin.
 Can view the Wisconsin River if you know where to look (mountain bikes may travel this loop when not closed to bikes because of weather or conditions).

-Trail with numerous but moderate ups and downs with scenic views of the lake from atop the West Bluff; many stone steps at the north end and a steep ascent at the south end.
+Trail with numerous ups and downs with scenic views of the lake from atop the West Bluff; many stone steps at the north end and a steep ascent at the south end.